Domaine Michel Redde & Fils - Pouilly-Fumé Barre à Mine 2023

 Wine rated (2025 guide) 90/100

-Barre à Mine 2023 starts out round and open.
-It is more expressive on the nose at this early stage than other flint-based vineyards, but this may be due to the youth of the vines.
-It's delicate but rather pretty, with floral and nectarine notes.
-It's perhaps not the most concentrated expression, but it's rather open and has an alcohol-tinged ripeness on the finish (13.5%).
-The 2023 ends on a taut, ungenerous note, as if stuck in a straitjacket and trying to escape.
-This terroir has great potential.
+The Barre à Mine 2023 starts off round and open.
+It is more expressive on the nose at this early stage than other flint-based vineyards, but this may be due to the youthfulness of the vines.
+It is delicate but rather pretty, with floral and nectarine notes.
+It may not be the most concentrated expression, but it is quite open and shows a maturity tinged with alcohol on the finish (13.5%).
+The 2023 ends on a tense and ungenerous note, as if it were stuck in a straitjacket and trying to escape.
+This terroir has a lot of potential.